 Available alternate routes for incident management are network roadways adjoining the Project's segments of US 29 include Hillsdale Drive, John Warner Parkway, Rio Road, Hydraulic Road and Berkmar Drive as well as various other roadways.
 In addition, other regional routes include Proffit Road, Airport Road, Dickerson Road, Earlysville Road and Stony Point Road.
 These routes vary in speed limit, traffic control and number of lanes.
 These roads can be used to navigate around lane closures or incidents in the Project.
 The Design-Builder shall coordinate with VDOT and localities to determine allowable alternate routes and detours.
 The Design-Builder shall be responsible for all detour signage and traffic control measures required.
 As necessary, this work shall extend beyond the defined Project limits.
-Proposed changes to signal timing for any signals on detour routes shall be submitted by the Design-Builder to VDOT for review and shall follow the requirements of the Signal Timings section above.
+Proposed changes to signal timing for any signals on detour routes shall be submitted by the Design-Builder to VDOT for review and shall follow the requirements of the signal timings section above.

 Upon notification from the TOC of an incident requiring a detour, the Design-Builder shall establish the detour within one hour from 6 AM-8 PM daily, Monday through Friday.
-The Design-Builder shall establish the detour within two hour during all other times not referenced.
+The Design-Builder shall establish the detour within two hours during all other times not referenced.

 The Design-Builder shall coordinate with the NWRO TOC.
 The NWRO TOC will coordinate with the appropriate State and Local authorities.
+The TOC email address is: Staunttrafficmanagementcenter@vdot.virginia.gov and the Shift Supervisor phone number 540-332-7789.